aaronNGi/bar.sh/README.md

 ### Details

-In it's main loop, bar.sh only calls date(1) every minute, while all other bar modules use shell built-ins only (alsa\_volume uses `amixer` but is only called when triggered via named pipe).
+In its main loop, bar.sh only runs date(1) once per minute.
+All other modules rely on shell built-ins (except alsa\_volume, which calls amixer only when triggered via the pipe).

-It avoids external commands by using sysfs and procfs wherever possible, which make it more of a linux statusbar, in it's default configuration.
+It avoids external commands by utilizing sysfs and procfs where possible - making it primarily suited for Linux by default.
+However, porting to other systems (e.g., \*BSD) is straightforward by modifying the modules.
-However, it's rather easy to rewrite the different modules for other OSes like \*BSD.

-The various bar modules update at different time intervals but can also be individually triggered to update via named pipe.
+Modules update on different intervals and can also be triggered via the named pipe.

-Every bar module defines it's own function.
-The function has to set a variable with the modules information, which is then used when the bar is updated by printing to stdout.
+Each module defines its own function, which sets a variable with the module's output.
+When the bar is updated, the variable's content is used when printing the bar to stdout.

-bar.sh reads space separated function names from a named pipe and then runs them.
-For example, this can be used to refresh the bar after resume from sleep, via acpi script, or to immediately refresh a volume module via volume hotkeys.
+The script reads space-separated function names from the named pipe and executes them.
+This allows integration with external events like system resume or volume key presses.

-There are 4 built-in functions:
+### Built-in commands

-* `exit`: causes the script to exit
+* `exit`: Exits the script
-* `reload`: reloads the script by executing itself
+* `reload`: Restarts the script
-* `update`: updates the bar (printing a new line to stdout)
+* `update`: Updates the bar (by printing a fresh line to stdout)
-* `update_all`: first runs all bar modules functions and then `update`
+* `update_all`: Runs all module functions, then updates the bar

 ## Installation

-Just run `install.sh`.
+Run `install.sh`.

+The script respects the `$PREFIX` variable:

-It honors the `$PREFIX` variable, which will default to `/usr/local` for the root user or `$HOME/.local` for normal users.
+* Defaults to `/usr/local` for root
+* Defaults to `$HOME/.local` for non-root users

 ## Usage